Haziganj Upazila

-Haziganj (হাজীগঞ্জ) or Hajiganj is an upazila of Chandpur District in the Division of Chittagong, Bangladesh.
+Haziganj (হাজীগঞ্জ) or Hajiganj is an upazila of Chandpur District in Chittagong Division, Bangladesh.

 Geography

-Haziganj is located at 23.2500°N 90.8500°E. Hajiganj subdistrict (Chandpur district) area 189.90 km2, located in between 23°12' and 23°20' north latitudes and in between 90°45' and 90°55' east longitudes.
-It is bounded by kachua and matlab dakshin upazilas on the north, faridganj and ramganj upazilas on the south, shahrasti upazila on the east, chandpur sadar, Matlab Dakshin and Chandpur Sadar upazilas on the west.
+Haziganj is located at 23.2500°N 90.8500°E. Hajiganj upazila (Chandpur district) has a total area of 189.90 km2, located in between 23°12' and 23°20' north latitudes and in between 90°45' and 90°55' east longitudes.
+It is bounded by Kachua and Matlab Dakshin upazilas on the north, Faridganj and Ramganj upazilas on the south, Shahrasti upazila on the east, Matlab Dakshin and Chandpur Sadar upazilas on the west.